NervanaSystems/ngraph-python/doc/source/installation.rst

 Requirements
 ============

 Intel® Nervana™ graph runs on **Python 2.7** or **Python 3.4+**, and we support both Linux* and Mac OS X* machines.
-Before installing, make sure you have recent versions of the following packages (different system names shown):
+Before installing, make sure you have recent versions of the following packages (package names on different systems shown):

 .. csv-table::
    :header: "Ubuntu", "OSX", "Description"